clayshwanj/Terminal-Commands-/README.md

 # TERMINAL COMMANDS AND THEIR FUNCTIONS

+# Open in the code editor to view all text in the document.

 1. mkdir <folder> - creating a directory.
 2. cd <folder> - navigates the current location of the terminal to a specific folder.
 3. git init - initializes the folder in which the terminal is currently in.